 Things depend on who are in control, and whether rules change with time.
-There are lessons to learn from the ancient couple Abraham and Sara - they were brother and half-sister, a quite common practice where they came from, we are told . . .
+There are lessons to learn from the ancient couple Sara and Abraham.
+They were sister and half-brother, a quite common coupling practice where they came from, we are told . . .
 The Law of Moses that Jesus guarantees for, would have had such persons put to death too, and also Lot and his three daughters who slept with him after they had got him drunk, and then got a lot of offspring.
 Luckily for all those Bible notables, the Law of Moses came later.
-Yes, rules change.
+Rules change.

 Yogananda was not stoned to death either.